 Our 100% certified organic reishi extract is available in powdered form for a variety of uses.
 It is created with the dual extraction method for maximum benefit and is guaranteed to contain no fillers, starch, or myceliated grains.
 This product has been tested by third-party labs and confirmed to contain the valuable beta-glucans and triterpenes Reishi is loaded with.

 We’ve assembled some delicious recipes that use reishi mushroom powder.

 Recommended dosage: Adults, take ½ to 1 gram per day.

 Our capsules provide all the benefits of our Organic Reishi Mushroom Powder, with the added convenience of being in encapsulated form.
-If you’re looking for the health benefits of reishi without having to think about how to add it into a recipe, this is a great option for you.
+If you’re looking to gain health benefits from reishi without having to think about how to add it into a recipe, this is a great option for you.

 Recommended dosage: Adults, take 2 capsules per day.

 We’re confident in the efficacy and safety of our products.
 However, you should consult with a physician before starting any new supplement routine to make sure it’s the right option for you.